kafkas/firewalk/README.md

 - `sleepBetweenBatches` (boolean): Whether to sleep between batches.
 Defaults to `true`.
 - `sleepTimeBetweenBatches` (number): The amount of time (in ms) to "sleep" before moving on to the next batch.
 Defaults to 1000.
 - `maxDocCount` (number): The maximum number of documents that will be traversed.
 Defaults to `Infinity`.

+### TraversalResult

+A plain object representing the details of a traversal.
+Contains the following keys:

+- `batchCount` (number): The number of batches that have been retrieved in this traversal.
+- `docCount` (number): The number of documents that have been retrieved in this traversal.

 ### Traverser